 How Is A Microphone’s Maximum Sound Pressure Level Measured?

 Alternatively, if the max SPL of a microphone is too high, other means of testing may be necessary.
-In this case, an electrical AC voltage may be applied directly after the capsule of the microphone to simulate a transduced mic signal.
+In this case, an electrical AC voltage may be applied directly after the microphone capsule to simulate a transduced mic signal.

-If the sensitivity of the microphone is known at a certain frequency (which is calculated using a reasonable 94 dB SPL tone), we can calculate a theoretical maximum SPL of a microphone.
+If the microphone’s sensitivity is known at a certain frequency (which is calculated using a reasonable 94 dB SPL tone), we can calculate a theoretical maximum SPL of a microphone.

 Maximum Sound Pressure Level Generalities